-The Most Iconic Desserts Across the U.S.
+The Most Iconic Desserts in America

 As Americans, we are serious about our sweets.
 Whether desserts are chocolatey or fruity, simple or decadent, our country loves sugar in almost any form.
 But what are the most iconic desserts the United States has to offer?

 We looked into American history to find out which desserts truly make up the United States' culinary story (spoiler alert: many of them are Southern).
-Here are a few of the iconic sweets that are popular across the land, from sea to shining sea.
+Here are a few of the sweets that are popular across the land, from sea to shining sea.
 Just don't be surprised if you have a hankering for a baked treat after reading this scrumptious list.

 No cookie is more American than a chocolate chip cookie.
 With very little variety, this recipe has remained basically the same since the 1930s.
 The chocolate chip cookie's origin is a little unclear; some believe a baker came up with the recipe by accident, while others dispute that claim.
 But one thing is certain: You have Ruth Wakefield to thank for the simple, delicious treat.

 Wakefield and her husband, Kenneth, ran a Massachusetts restaurant called the Toll House Inn, The New York Times reported.
 As legend has it, while making a batch of cookies for her guests one day, Wakefield found that she had used up all of her baker's chocolate.
 A quick substitution was made with some Nestlé's semi-sweet chocolate that she had on hand in her kitchen.
 She expected it to mix into the dough, but instead, it stayed suspended in the sweet batter.